-The Webcam tab shows our Browser-Based Encoder preview.
-Clicking Webcam Settings allows you to connect your webcam and microphone as inputs and begin streaming directly from your desktop browser, provided it supports WebRTC protocol (we recommend Chrome 28+, but both Firefox 22+ and Safari 11+ support WebRTC as well).
+When you select Stream with Vimeo, your camera will be activated and automatically added to a scene, allowing you to begin streaming directly from your desktop browser provided it supports WebRTC protocol (we recommend Chrome 58+, but both Firefox 56+ and Safari 12+ support WebRTC as well).

-When your event is ready to start, click Go Live in the upper right corner.
-Your webcam will be live.
+When you’re ready to go live, click Start event in the upper right corner.
+Your stream will be live.

 Copy and paste the RTMPS URL and Stream Key into the corresponding fields in your broadcast encoder.